Setting Up Routine Contracts and Maintenance Planning

 Generate Ready Work.

 The preview is required before generation.
 It protects the planner from creating visits when a routine has no due date, points at inaccessible site/system/asset scope, or uses a default field resource who cannot receive scheduled field work.
+A routine with no default field resource at all is not blocked: it previews as ready and generates unassigned draft work, with final engineer assignment happening in Scheduler before deployment.

 Understand what generation creates